tilenl/Randominator/README.txt

    |-> "data": true  ... layer is a data layer
  - by allowing the user to precisely label data, it gives much more control over how random the outcome they want to get
    |-> but this does not hinder the overall randomness, as you can still specify the topmost data layer, and the random generator will take care of the random selection
+ - templates should be saved in "template.json" file

 Flags:
   -h                    ... prints instructions to the cmd (same as this flags instructions)